eugeniogiusti/almalinux-bind-dns-setup/README.md

    ./bind.sh

-# Customization

 # Adjusting Zone Files

 - You can edit the zone files located in /var/named/zones/ to add or modify records:

-- Forward zone file: /var/named/zones/db.<domain>
+- Forward zone file: /var/named/zones/db.your_domain_

-- Reverse zone file: /var/named/zones/db.<network>.reverse
+- Reverse zone file: /var/named/zones/db.your_network.reverse

 # Adding New Records